MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-discovery.md

    - **Not visible** – The model will not be available for others to use.
    - **On all sites** – The model will be available in the content type gallery for others to use.
    - **Only on specific sites** – You can choose which site or sites in which the model will be available.
-If you select this option, click in the text box to choose which sites you want the model applied.
+If you select this option, click in the text box to search for and choose the sites to which you want the model applied.
+You will only see sites for which you have access.

 ## Discover other trained models